hneemann/Digital/README.md

 - SVG export of circuits, including a LaTeX/Inkscape compatible SVG version (see [ctan](https://www.ctan.org/tex-archive/info/svg-inkscape))
 - No legacy code.
-- Good test coverage (about 80%; The GUI tests are not running on the headless Travis-CI servers, so CodeCov measures only about 50%).
+- Good test coverage (about 80%; The GUI tests are not running on the headless Travis-CI build servers, so CodeCov measures only about 50%).
   Almost all examples contain test cases which ensure that they work correctly.

 The latest changes that have not yet been released are listed in the